naihloan/portfolio/index.md

     alt: "placeholder image 3"
 ---

-☺️  Hey there!
-I’m Benji, a Product Manager aiming to build tech products with real impact.
+Hi!
+I’m Benji, a Product Manager.
 My portfolio shows how I’ve delivered results with strategy and collaboration.

-👾 Fun fact: I've researched urban art, and like to learn of User Experience [UX].

-🛠️ Here are some of my works, in the spirit of [OnePage/OneHour](https://www.onepageonehour.com/about).
 Most things here belong to collective efforts.
+Here are some of my works, in the spirit of [OnePage/OneHour](https://www.onepageonehour.com/about).
 I share results, my thinking process and projects.

 Products Launched {#products-launched}
 =================